lucabrown/rusty_kernel/README.md

 ## Usage

-Download datasets [here](https://chrsmrrs.github.io/datasets/) and place in the `TEST` folder.
+Download datasets [here](https://chrsmrrs.github.io/datasets/) and place in the `TEST` folder (MUTAG, BZR_MD, ENZYMES included for convenience).
 Then run the following to compare the CSNH kernel Rust implementation to the `GraKel` implementation:

 ```bash
 python3 src/benchmark_rust.py